 Maintaining a healthful diet, hydration, exercise and a balance of nutrients is essential in ensuring well-nourished, beautiful hair, skin and nails.
 For chronic problems related to the integumentary system a targeted approach is required, and you should consult with a qualified health professional in this regard.

-Editor’s Note: For more content on nutrition, visit our section on Natural Nutrition.
+Editor's Note: Chaga mushroom is extremely high in vital phytochemicals, nutrients and free-radical-scavenging antioxidants, especially melanin.
+For more content on nutrition, visit our section on Natural Nutrition.

 - Boelsma E, et al. Nutritional skin care: health effects of micronutrients and fatty acids.
 Am J Clin Nutr.
 2001; 73: 853-864.

 - Cosgrove MC, et al. Dietary nutrient intakes and skin-aging appearance among middle-aged American women.
 Am J Clin Nutr.
 2007; 86: 1225-1231.